-How has demand for loans (or credit lines) that qualify as small business lending changed over the year ended June 30, 2013?
-(Please consider inquiries and applications for new, renewal, increases in outstanding, or extensions of outstanding loans or credit lines.)
+How has demand for loans (or credit lines) that qualify as small business lending changed over the year ended June 30, 2014?
+(Please consider inquiries and applications for new, increases in outstanding, or extensions or modifications to the term of outstanding loans or credit lines.)